farif1/hci-production-problems/pp-04/readme.md

 In my design the appearance will be consistent and not that the background is being pulled away for some parts.
 The text would be readable and different sizes of text will be seen to catch users attention to portray whats important to read and what's not as important such as the directions to how to purchase is important.
+For, example the tabs in the original design for each category are so small and users can not tell if they are clickable or not.
+You can not tell that they are links or tabs for another page.
+My design will be clear with text size, color and font so users can find the tabs and links easily.
 Also layout in different screen sizes would change according to what works for that screen size.

 * HCI Guideline Two (URL): https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/data-entry/